manu-07-ela/LAPR2_ISEP/docs/SprintB/US09/US9_SpecifyTestType(FromESOFT19-20).md

-# US 09 - To specify a Type of Test
+# US 09 - Specify a Type of Test

 ## 1. Requirements Engineering

 ### 1.1.
 User Story Description

 As an administrator, I want to specify a new type of test and its collecting methods.

 ### 1.2.
 Customer Specifications and Clarifications

 **From the specifications document:**